library(tidyverse)

 To cluster this data properly, we have some work to do.

 First, it won’t do to have players who haven’t played, so we can use filter to find anyone with greater than 0 minutes played.
-Next, Jalen Smith is a forward, so let’s just look at forwards.
-Third, we want to limit the data to things that make sense to look at for Smith – things like shooting, rebounds, blocks, turnovers and points.
+Next, Derik Queen is listed as a center, so let’s just look at centers.
+Third, we want to limit the data to things that make sense to look at for Queen – things like shooting, rebounds, blocks, turnovers and points.

 <- players |>